 If it concerns you that much, you should consult with a qualified oculofacial cosmetic surgeon who understands the face and eyes to better understand your goals and a possible way to help you.

-Sleeping Position and Droopy Eyes Genetics and certain lifestyles such as smoking, sun worshipping, excessive weight gain, or high stress are more likely to make droopy eyelids appear.
+Genetics and certain lifestyles such as smoking, sun worshiping, excessive weight gain, or high stress are more likely to make droopy eyelids appear.
 Sleeping on your face isn’t so much a huge factor usually.

 If it is a concern that bothers you, I recommend getting an examination by a qualified doctor who can better determine if you need treatment.